ManticoreProject/manticore/README.md

 ### Step 2: Evaluate the results

-Now that you have the results directory from Step 1, we can evaluate the claims in the paper.
+Now that you have generated the results directory from Step 1, we can evaluate the claims in the paper.

 In this step we detail the claims in the paper supported by the artifact and how to check them against the results generated in Step 3.
 All files we refer to here are relative to the `paper234_results` directory.

-##### Section 5.1.1
+##### Section 5.1.1 -- Recursion Performance

+We go in order of the claims made in this section and how to check them against the results gathered in Step 1.

-- Figure 3 corresponds with the plot `normal/cross_toy_times.pdf`, and covers the discussion on lines 747--761.
+- RECHECK_THIS: Figure 3 corresponds with the plot `normal/cross_toy_times.pdf`,
+and covers the discussion on lines 747--761.
 Note that in the camera-ready version the corrected number of `fib` calls is 331 million per iteration.

-- Lines 765--808 can be checked in sequence:
+- Claims in lines 765--808 can be checked in the following way:

   1. Percent of time spent in the garbage collector for `ack` is in plot `gcstats/analyze_toy_gc_time_total_pct.pdf`.

   2. The volume of data allocated for **closure-based stacks** (aka "cps") for `ack` should be checked manually in the file `gcstats/seq-ack/seq-ack-cps-mc-seq-DATE.json`.